jaywilliams/vim-todo/README.md

 File-type Detection
 ====================

-This package also contains a script to automatically use the TaskPaper file type for all files with the ".taskpaper" extension.
+This package also contains a script to automatically use the TaskPaper file type for all files with the ".todo" extension.

 Customize
 ==========
 You can create your own shortcut for tagging.
 To define your own shortcut, write settings in ~/.vim/ftplugin/taskpaper.vim or ~/.vimrc.
 If you use the .vimrc file, define settings like:

     function! s:taskpaper_setup()
     " Your settings